mpvnet-player/mpv.net/docs/Manual.md

 [input.conf defaults](../../../tree/master/src/Resources/input.conf.txt)

+Please be aware that once input.conf exists, mpv.net cannot update it, this means the menu becomes outdated when mpv.net is updated with new or changed default menu items.
+The only way to get an up-to-date menu is either resetting the menu by deleting input.conf or updating it by manually editing input.conf.
+This is currently the biggest design problem of mpv.net and it's difficult to overcome.

-Global hotkeys are supported via global-input.conf file.
+Global keyboard shortcuts are supported via global-input.conf file.

 The config folder can be opened from the context menu: `Settings > Open Config Folder`